alchitry/Alchitry-Labs-V2/readme.md

 When possible, a known width can be set inside the `UndefinedValue` by passing in the `width` parameter.
 This is helpful for early error checking.

+The `Value` class has a property `constant` that is used to track if this value can change.
+It will be false if a value is from a signal that could change over time (like an input).
+This is for error checking.
+Some functions, like `$clog2()`, can only be used with constant values as they must be computed at synthesis time.

 #### SignalWidth

 The class `SignalWidth` is used to represent the width of a signal without an associated value.
 This is mainly used for